-Children at Hall Cliffe Primary School may display challenging behaviour as a result of their life experiences, disability, communication difficulties and a lack of social skills and understanding.
 We understand that all behaviour is a form of communication.
-We acknowledge that children are doing the best they can to feel safe and to have their needs met.
-Because of this, we deal with challenging behaviours with understanding, empathy and warmth.
+We Because of this, we deal with behaviours that challenge with understanding, empathy and warmth.

 All behaviour support is underpinned by 'Positive Behaviour Support' (PBS), Dan Hughes' PACE approach and Emotion Coaching.
 These approaches are founded on the basis that positive relationships and co-regulation (supporting alongside) are the strongest ways of creating capable environments that improve the quality of life of our children.
 We teach and develop coping skills.
 The approach of Positive Behaviour Support (PBS) provides the right support for a person and their family to help people lead a meaningful life.
-It is not simply about getting rid of problematic behaviour.

-Behaviour that challenges usually happens for a reason.
-It may be the child's only way of communicating an unmet need, or processing previous trauma.
+Behaviours that challenge usually happens for a reason.
+It may be the child's only way of communicating an unmet need or processing previous trauma.
 Positive Behaviour Support helps us to understand the reason for the behaviour, so we can better meet children's needs, enhance their quality of life and reduce the likelihood that the behaviour will happen.
-With the right support at the right time, the likelihood of challenging behaviour is reduced.
+With the right support at the right time, the likelihood of behaviours that challenge is reduced.